AWS S3 Encryption: Way to Protect Your Data in S3

 - When using SSE-C, since you send a key as part of the request, only HTTPS is allowed, if you use HTTP, your request will be rejected

 - You as a customer manage your own encryption key including the key rotation and you have full control of your key.

 - Amazon S3 doesn’t store the encryption key you provide

 - If you lose the encryption key, you lose the object

 - You must have the mapping of which key was used with which object because

 Client Side Encryption

-- Client Side Encryption as the name says means that encryption and decryption occurs on client side
+- Client Side Encryption as the name says means that encryption and decryption occur on the client side

-- Client is responsible for encrypting data before sending to S3 and decrypting data after retrieving from S3.
+- The client is responsible for encrypting data before sending it to S3 and decrypting data after retrieving it from S3.

-- You can use client library such as amazon S3 Encryption client.
+- You can use a client library such as the amazon S3 Encryption client.